 The 2021 session of the Texas Legislature ended with some GOP priority bills failing.
-On Sunday night, Texas Democrats walked out of the House before midnight, blocking passage of a bill that would create new voting restrictions.
+In the final days of the legislative session, Texas Democrats walked out of the House before the midnight deadline, blocking passage of a bill that would create new voting restrictions.
 The walkout also killed a bill that would make changes to the bail system.

 Here’s are the steps of the legislative process we tracked:

-Bills are proposed in the House or Senate and must be approved by both chambers.
-A conference committee reconciles any differences.
+Bills were proposed in the House or Senate and must have been approved by both chambers.
+A conference committee reconciled any differences.

-Next, bills go to Gov. Greg Abbott, who has until June 20 to decide whether to sign or veto.
+Next, bills went to Gov. Greg Abbott, who had until June 20 to decide whether to sign or veto.

-If Abbott doesn’t sign or veto a bill, it automatically becomes a law.
-Most new laws take effect Aug.
-30.
+If Abbott didn’t sign or veto a bill, it automatically became a law.
+Most new laws take effect Sept.
+1.

-Some measures fail before they get out of the Legislature by missing a key deadline.
+Some measures failed before they got out of the Legislature by missing a key deadline.
 Abbott can also veto a bill.